 Dark tongue; Burning tongue syndrome - symptoms

-Tongue problems include pain, swelling, or a change in how the tongue looks.
+Tongue problems include pain, swelling, or a change in how the tongue looks or functions.

 The tongue is mainly made up of muscles.
 It is covered with a mucous membrane.
 Small bumps (papillae) cover the surface of back part of the tongue.

 - Between the papillae are the taste buds, which allow you to taste.

 - The tongue moves food to help you chew and swallow.

 - The tongue also helps you form words.